 Muurrbay’s publishing section publishes a variety of books that support the revitalisation of the Aboriginal Languages of New South Wales.
-These include Dictionaries and Grammars that document the languages of New South Wales, particularly those of the north coast of N.S.W, through the Many Rivers Aboriginal Language Centre.
+These include dictionary – grammars that document the languages of New South Wales, particularly those of the central to north coast.
 Muurrbay also publishes educational resources such as children’s stories, student workbooks and teaching tools like Mayalambala, a set of interactive posters and pictures.

-To make a payment via electronic transfer, please email your order to email@example.com and we will issue an invoice.
+To make a payment via electronic transfer, cheque or money order, please email your order to email@example.com and an invoice will be issued.